EdinHas26/CoolDialog/README.md

 - `.getCancelButtonView()` - retrieves MaterialButton

 #### ii.
 TextView
-CoolDialog has four TextView's create inside LinearLayout with `vertical` orientation, one below each other.
+CoolDialog has four TextView's created inside LinearLayout with `vertical` orientation, one below each other.
 ###### a.
 Set text on TextViews
 In order to change text there are simple methods which can be used: